OpenI6X/opentx/README.md

 ## Shutdown

+Do not switch off you device when you see small square icon in top right corner of main screen - it indicates that there are settings not yet stored.
+Wait until it disappears or use graceful shutdown method.

-FlySky FS-i6X don't have graceful shutdown button like other OpenTX devices, but there is a way to trigger it by holding CANCEL button until screen turns off then switch off.
+FlySky FS-i6X don't have graceful shutdown button like other OpenTX devices use to save all settings before turning off, but there is a way to trigger it by holding CANCEL button until screen turns off, then use switch.

 When to use this method:
-* With USB connected - if USB is connected then settings are not stored with standard delay (2 seconds).
+* With USB connected - if USB is connected then settings are not stored with standard delay.
 * To save timers.

 ## Hardware connections (optional)